hirokoymj/hiroko-web-backend-new/README.md

 - 01.18.2024 - Fixed the bug of datasources property for a REST API.
 Since makeExecutableSchema() doesn't work datasources property, I stopped using it and then create a schema object and then pass to ApolloServer as a parameter.
 - 01.18.2024 - Installed Typescript and @types/node.
 Converted all file extension from .js to .ts.
+- 02.10.2024 - Changed a sort key with category in `subCategoryAll` resolver.

 ## Pagination